 While customers and employees have long been asking companies to take a stance on social and political issues, many organizations have strayed away from picking sides on polarizing topics.
 However, in the face of the Black Lives Matter movement and the rise of COVID-19, many businesses changed their tune by joining the fight against inequality and doing their share to help during the global health crisis.
-To keep up with changing customer and employee expectations, businesses need to find a way to genuinely and authentically join national conversations in a way that’s meaningful and not self-serving.
+To keep up with changing customer and employee expectations, businesses need to find a way to genuinely and authentically join national conversations in a meaningful and not self-serving way.

 In these difficult times, companies are finding out what their culture really is.
 The way people show up – from leaders to front line employees – is based on the environment you’ve created for them.